What are common pitfalls when setting up SSL for PHP applications like MediaWiki?

 Related Questions

-- What steps can be taken to effectively debug PHP code and handle error reporting during development?
+- What steps can be taken to debug PHP code that is throwing syntax errors like the one mentioned in the forum thread?